ALA unveils shortlist for 2024 Andrew Carnegie Medals for Excellence in Fiction and Nonfiction

-CHICAGO –Today, the American Library Association (ALA) announced the six books shortlisted for the esteemed Andrew Carnegie Medals for Excellence in Fiction and Nonfiction, awarded for the previous year’s best fiction and nonfiction books written for adult readers and published in the United States.
-2023 selection committee chair Stephen Sposato will announce the two medal winners at the Reference and User Services Association’s Book and Media Awards (BMAs) live streaming event, during LibLearnX on Sunday, Jan.
-29, 2022 at 4:30 p.m.
-CT.
+CHICAGO —Today, the American Library Association (ALA) announced the six books shortlisted for the esteemed Andrew Carnegie Medals for Excellence in Fiction and Nonfiction, awarded for the previous year’s best fiction and nonfiction books written for adult readers and published in the United States.
+2024 selection committee chair Aryssa Damron will announce the two medal winners at the Reference and User Services Association’s (RUSA) Book and Media Awards livestreaming event, held during LibLearnX in Baltimore on Saturday, January 20, at 9:45 a.m.
+Eastern.

-2022 Andrew Carnegie Medals for Excellence in Fiction and Nonfiction shortlist titles include:
+2024 Andrew Carnegie Medals for Excellence in Fiction and Nonfiction Shortlist titles include:

 Carnegie Medal winners will each receive $5,000.
-All the finalists will be honored during a celebratory event in the summer of 2023 during ALA's annual conference.
+All the finalists will be honored during a celebratory event in June 2024 during the ALA Annual Conference in San Diego.